Horizontal curves of hyperbolic metrics: Abstract

 \section{Abstract}

-We analyse the fine convergence properties of one parameter families of hyperbolic metrics, on a fixed underlying surface, that move always in a horizontal direction, i.e. orthogonal to the action of diffeomorphisms.
+We analyse the fine convergence properties of one parameter families of hyperbolic metrics that move always in a horizontal direction, i.e. orthogonal to the action of diffeomorphisms.
+Such families arise naturally in the study of general curves of metrics on surfaces, and in one of the gradients flows for the harmonic map energy.